PeerDB-io/peerdb/README.md

 **MIRROR for SELECTs**

 Continuous syncing of data from source to target based on any SELECT query on the source.
-So this is basically
+So this is basically a pre-transform - i.e. transform data on the source before syncing it to the target.

 | Source | Target | Status |
 | --- | --- | --- |